 A builder’s risk insurance policy offers you partial financial cover during the construction process of your home.
 It lasts for up to 12 months.
 However, you can renew the policy after it expires if your project is delayed for specific reasons.

 The builder’s risk insurance protects onsite equipment, supplies, and other construction materials.
 It also covers losses and damages arising from:

 A builder’s risk insurance policy doesn’t cover the home’s possessions and personal effects; ideally, these items shouldn’t be at the construction site during that period.
 This insurance policy also doesn’t cover losses from:

 A builder’s risk insurance policy ends when the building is completed.
 After that, you’ll need a standard homeowners insurance policy to thoroughly protect your home and its contents.

-A construction company has a major responsibility to ensure they take a construction job from the start to the end and stay within the budget.
+A construction company has a major responsibility to ensure it takes a construction job from the start to the end and stays within the budget.
 That’s the joy of clients who contract with a commercial construction company for their building needs.

 Here are the roles of a construction company;

 A construction company should create a plan within the client’s budget.
 They should expound on the following responsibilities;